Robert & Hephzibah Bishop

 bapt.
 6 Dec 1903 Cley

-Ernest was baptised in Cley but the family later moved to Blakeney, where Magnus and William are known to have been born.
+Ernest was baptised in Cley but the family later moved to Blakeney, where they were living in Temple Place in 1911.

 Herbert Barnard married Rose Oram in 1920 and had a son Ellis.